 When a family kills or aborts a girl child, they believe that it is only “one” child less.
-They think it makes no difference and lack awareness of the future problems it creates and what gendercide is doing to social dynamics and landscape of entire countries.
-Educational campaigns are fundamental to enabling families to understand that girls should not be considered as liabilities and that when they are looked after adequately, they provide great contribution in promoting well-being and forward progress of their communities.
+They think it makes no difference and lack awareness of the future problems it creates and what gendercide is doing to the social dynamics and landscape of entire countries.
+Educational campaigns are fundamental to enabling families to understand that girls are not liabilities, but actually provide a great contribution to promoting the well-being and forward progress of their communities.
 Ignorance about this issue must be eliminated.

 Be a voice if a family member discriminates against the birth of a female child.
 In spite of gendercide being such a ubiquitous crime, it is a silent issue and has very little mark on the record of human history.
 Since it happens in the privacy of the home against a victim that is voiceless and defenseless, very few first-person accounts are described.
-It is an unspoken, ignored topic - the darker underbelly of many countries.
+It is an unspoken, ignored topic: the darker underbelly of many countries.
 Some countries do not allow their statistics to be disclosed openly.
-Stand up and protest if you see it about to happen.
-Do not allow it.
+Stand up and protest if you see it happening Do not stand for it.
 Your voice can save a life.

 Give gifts and donations to abandoned and orphaned girls around the world.
-The ‘Cradle Baby Scheme’ and baby hatches allow parents to leave unwanted girls in safe place like hospitals and orphanages, where they will be looked after and placed for adoption.
+The ‘Cradle Baby Scheme’ and baby hatches allow parents to leave unwanted girls in safe places like hospitals and orphanages, where they will be looked after and placed for adoption.
 These places need ongoing resources.
-Your donations of supplies and money go a long way in helping a girl-child receive the care she needs – a safe home, 3 square meals a day, medical care, and support from social workers.
+Your donations of supplies and money go a long way in helping a girl-child receive the care she needs – a safe home, three meals a day, medical care, and support from social workers.

 BE AN ADVOCATE

 The Internet is a powerful tool.
 Use Facebook, Twitter, Instagram, YouTube, and podcasts to spread awareness about gendercide globally.
 The mediums have thousands of people following their messages.
 Write blogs, create films, poems and songs, and screen the movie “It’s a Girl” for others.
-Gendercide is a hidden issue that is talked about openly.
-It's consequences are not understood nor are people aware that it has spread from Asia to other countries and is being seen in Canada, UK, and USA.
-Social media is an immediate way to reach a large audience in a globally interconnected world and prove effective in drawing attention to this serious and widescale issue.
+Gendercide is a hidden issue that is not discussed openly.
+Social media can be an immediate way to reach a large audience in a globally interconnected world and prove effective in drawing attention to this serious and widescale issue.

 SUPPORT A GIRL'S EDUCATION

 Education is imperative to improving a woman’s status in society - allowing for gainful employment and supporting her financial independence.
 Educated women understand family planning better, make economic contributions, and take well-informed decisions for their families.
-Infant mortality rate decreases and the age of marriage increases.
-There is overall social and economic progress for the nation.
-Gender equality in education empowers women and is at the heart of a country’s successful development.
+Infant mortality rates decrease and the marriage age increases.
+There is overall social and economic progress of nations and the GDP increases.
+Gender equality in education empowers women and leads to a country’s successful development.